KDE/print-manager/README.md

 The easiest way to make changes and test print-manager during development is to [build it with kde-builder](https://kde-builder.kde.org).

-When building print-manager manually, keep in mind that the Qt5 and Qt6 versions will be built by default.
-To control which versions are built, use the `BUILD_QT5` and `BUILD_QT6` CMake variables.

 After building, restart the kded and plasmashell services.
 Run the kcm from System Settings or from the command line:

 * systemsettings kcm_printer_manager